elic4vet/results-component/README.md

 ### What I learned

-I learned a lot during this coding exercice.
+I learned a lot during this coding exercise.
 I learned how to use CSS Grid and Flexbox to create a responsive layout.
-I also learned how to use CSS variables to make the code more readable and easier to maintain.
-I also learned how to use the CSS pseudo-class :hover to create a better user experience.
-I managed to refresh once again my knowledge about flexbox and found a way to center my container without effection the two different content sides.
-Finally, i learned a lot about opacity and how to apply in a more efficient way so that the content is still readable.
-This last part wasted a lot of my time but i'm glad i managed to find a solution.
-Last but not least, i worked on the media queries and managed to fix quick enough the mobile version of the app.
+Furthermore, I also learned how to use CSS variables to make the code more readable and easier to maintain.
+I also learned how to use the CSS pseudo-class:hover to create a better user experience.

+Finally, I learned a lot about opacity and how to apply it in a more efficient way so that the content is still readable.
+This last part wasted a lot of my time, but I'm glad I managed to find a solution.

+Last but not least, I worked on the media queries and managed to fix the mobile version of the app quickly enough.
 But it took me a little bit longer to fix the tablet version.
-I used two different media queries to make sure the app was responsive on all devices.
+I used two different media queries to ensure the app was responsive on all devices.

 ```html
 <h1>Some HTML code I'm proud of</h1>